-- DO Help Your Cabbie Get to Your Brooklyn Destination: Cab drivers must know how to get to any destination in New York City, including Bushwick or Flatlands in Brooklyn, right?
+- DO help your cabbie get to your Brooklyn destination.
+Cab drivers must know how to get to any destination in New York City, including Bushwick or Flatlands in Brooklyn, right?
 Wrong.
-According to the Taxi and Limousine Commission, yellow cab drivers are supposed to “know” Manhattan, be “familiar” with "major destinations" in Brooklyn (no, this does not include your boyfriend's mother's house in Bensonhurst) and have a map.
+According to TLC, yellow cab drivers are supposed to “know” Manhattan, be “familiar” with "major destinations" in Brooklyn (no, this does not include your boyfriend's mother's house in Bensonhurst), and have a map.
 Taxi drivers are not permitted to refuse you service just because they don’t know where they are going in, say, Brooklyn.

-- DON'T assume a cabbie has GPS!
+- DON'T assume a cabbie has GPS.
 GPS is, surprisingly, not mandatory.
-TLC (NYC Taxi & Limousine Commission) rules require drivers "to know the lay of the land," a curiously archaic-sounding requirement that reinforces the notion that the outer boroughs are high desert, which only an awesome cowboy could navigate.
+TLC rules require drivers "to know the lay of the land," a curiously archaic-sounding requirement that reinforces the notion that the outer boroughs are high desert, which only an awesome cowboy could navigate.

-- DO Complain if Your Cabbie is Talking on their Cell Phone: Everyone's had the experience of a cabbie yammering away while making terrifying lane changes at supersonic speeds.
+- DO complain if your cabbie is talking on a cell phone: Everyone's had the experience of a cabbie yammering away while making terrifying lane changes at supersonic speeds.
 Is this OK?
-Clearly not.
-They're not supposed to be using a phone, period —including a hands-free unit.
+TLC states that cabbies are not supposed to use cell phones—including a hands-free unit—while operating the cab.

-- DON'T Take No for an Answer When You Request Multiple Stops: There are four of us going to four different destinations.
+- DON'T take no for an answer when you request multiple stops.
+There are four of us going to four different destinations.
 Must a cabbie take us?
 Yes!
 Drivers are not permitted to refuse passengers with more than one stop, according to the TLC.
-So if it makes sense financially to share a cab back home to Brooklyn late at night with some pals but everyone is going to a different address, the cabbie must take you.
+So if it makes sense financially to share a cab to Brooklyn with some pals, but everyone is going to a different address, the cabbie must take you.
 If not, call 311.

-- Don't Crowd Stuff a NYC Cab Like It's a 1960s Volkswagen: You can't really fit 17 people in a taxi, recorded in at least one Guinness Book of World Records for car stuffing.
-But how many people can you squeeze into a yellow taxicab going to Brooklyn?
-Don't expect to stuff more than either 4 or 5 passengers, and that depends not on whether they are super skinny, but on the number of seats in the taxi.
+- Don't car stuff an NYC cab.
+You can't really fit 41 people in a taxi, recorded in at least one Guinness Book of World Records for car stuffing.
+But how many people can you squeeze into a yellow cab going to Brooklyn?
+Don't expect to stuff more than four or five passengers, and that depends not on whether they are super skinny, but on the number of seats in the taxi.
 Note: If you have a child under 7 who fits on another passenger's lap, he or she can squeeze in, too.
-Can a passenger sit in the front seat of the taxicab if there's no room in the back?
+Can a passenger sit in the front seat of the cab if there's no room in the back?
 Yes, but you are supposed to sit in the back unless there's no room.